HaidaMarese/SnakesAndLadder-DigitalEdition/README.md

 - Animation workflow
 - Git / GitHub integration for Unity game projects

-As a student, this project demonstrates real-world development experience and entry-level game design skills.
+As a student, this project demonstrates entry-level skills in game design and development.

 ---